cs0320-f25/typescript-csv-alyssaf16/README.md

 - #### 2.
 Random, On-Demand Generation
-If we had a function that generated random CSV data on demand, we could use it to perform property-based testing of the parser.
-Instead of manually writing test cases, we could generate a variety of CSV files with different numbers of rows, varying column lengths, unusual characters, empty fields.
+If we had a function that generated random CSV data on demand, we could use it for testing the parser.
+Instead of manually writing test cases, we could generate a variety of CSV files with different numbers of rows, varying column lengths, unusual characters, and empty fields.
 By running the parser on these randomly generated inputs, we could check whether it always preserves row and column structure, correctly handles whitespace and quoted fields, and produces errors when data is invalid.
 This can expose edge cases that I may not have caught by writing test cases myself.

 - #### 3.
 Overall experience, Bugs encountered and resolved
 This sprint was different from other programming assignments that I have done because it focused on reflecting on the design through testing and not just implementation.
 This is important for software engineering in general because with larger projects, it is important to think about the user and what the input could be, rather than just assuming it will work.
 One bug I encountered was related to the parser returning unknown when no schema was provided; this made TypeScript complain when I tried to access array elements.
 I fixed it by explicitly asserting the type as string[][] when the schema was undefined.

 #### Errors/Bugs: N/A
 #### Tests:
 The test suite for parseCSV verifies a range of behaviors and edge cases.
-It confirms that CSV files are parsed into arrays of strings, handles empty files and files with only headers correctly, trims whitespace around values, and preserves quoted values without parsing them.
-Tests also check how the parser deals with inconsistent row lengths and missing or extra columns, as well as validation against Zod schemas for typed objects, ensuring rows either pass or throw errors when invalid.
-Schema-specific tests verify correct coercion of data types, proper rejection of uncoercible rows, and strict enforcement of row length.
-Additionally, supplemental tests for StackSchema validate object structures, confirming that empty arrays are allowed, invalid element types or missing required fields fail validation, and extra fields are permitted if strict mode is not enforced.
-Overall, the suite ensures robust CSV parsing and type-safe object creation.
+It makes sure that CSV files are parsed into arrays of strings, handles empty files and files with only headers correctly, trims whitespace around values, and preserves quoted values without parsing them.
+Tests also check how the parser deals with inconsistent row lengths and missing or extra columns, and it validates against Zod schemas for typed objects to make sure rows either pass or throw errors when invalid.
+Tests for the schema verify that data types are being coerced, an error is thrown for rows that can't be coerced, and that the row length is correct.

 #### How To…
 I tested parseCSV by running a bunch of different scenarios to make sure it works as expected.
 You can test it by running the test suite, which checks that normal CSV files get parsed into arrays of strings, that empty files return empty arrays, and that files with only headers or extra whitespace behave correctly.
 The tests also show that quoted values aren’t parsed automatically and that rows with missing or extra columns are handled, either by keeping them as-is or throwing errors if you use a schema.
 When using a Zod schema, the tests make sure valid rows turn into typed objects and that invalid rows throw descriptive errors.
 I also included tests to check type coercion, like making sure age fields are numbers, and tested some supplemental object validation to cover things like empty arrays or unexpected fields.
-Running the tests basically walks through all the normal and edge-case behaviors of the parser so you can see exactly what works and what fails.

 #### Team members and contributions (include cs logins):
 N/A
 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 I used generative AI to help generate test case ideas and give me examples of how to deal with schemas.
 #### Total estimated time it took to complete project:
-6 hours
+7 hours
 #### Link to GitHub Repo:
 https://github.com/cs0320-f25/typescript-csv-alyssaf16.git